This Luminous Australian Renovation Packs a Lot Into a 23-Foot-Wide Lot

 Physiotherapist Brammy and entrepreneur Kyprianou bought the North Adelaide house in 1999 because they loved its charm and location on the city fringe, close to parkland.
-Less desirable was its tiny kitchen, dark living spaces, and badly positioned toilet, just three feet from the dining table.
+Less desirable?
+Its tiny kitchen, dark living spaces, and badly positioned toilet, just three feet from the dining table.
 Engaging both an architect and an interior designer to collaborate on a renovation and two-story extension, the couple managed to open up the interior and transform the back of the house into an improbably airy and light-filled retreat.

-The rear of the original house was very dark, and functionally, the space just didn’t work.
+"The longer you live somewhere, the more you learn about its idiosyncrasies and potential.
+We lived here for several years before we started our renovation, which helped us understand what we wanted," says Kyprianou.
+"The rear of the original house was very dark, and functionally, the space just didn’t work.
 We love having friends and family over for dinner, but the tiny galley kitchen was only just big enough for two people to walk sideways past each other.
 There was only one bathroom – right next to the dinner table – so it was a bit uncomfortable when guests had to use it!
 We decided to open the whole rear of the house right up; it’s north facing, which here in Australia gives you beautiful sunshine all day long.
-We could see the potential in having a big, tall glass structure to let all the light and warmth in.
+We could see the potential in having a big, tall glass structure to let all the light and warmth in."

-Early on, Phil came up with the design that you see now.
-The original part of the house is only 20 feet wide, so we extended an additional three feet out to the boundary, which gave us room to put a light-filled guest bathroom and laundry in the middle of the original part of the house.
+After bonding straight away, Harris came up with the design that you see today.
+Says Kyprianou, "The original part of the house is only 20 feet wide, so we extended an additional three feet out to the boundary, which gave us room to put a light-filled guest bathroom and laundry in the middle of the original part of the house.
 The master bedroom floats on a mezzanine in the void above the living area, with a spacious en suite [bathroom] tucked behind it.
-To meet the local heritage requirements we had to mirror the roofline of our neighbors on the laneway side of the house, so the extension has a unique asymmetrical shape.
+To meet the local heritage requirements we had to mirror the roofline of our neighbors on the laneway side of the house, so the extension has a unique asymmetrical shape."

-We also hung on to some original features of the house, like the historic facade and the original chimney.
-Our builder did a great job keeping the existing chimney upright when the walls came down around it.
-We love its wonky shape.
+Brammy's physiotherapy practice is located in an old warehouse in the city, designed by Susanna Bilardo from Enoki.
+By enlisting her help to do the interior design, Bilardo brought softness, comfort, and livability to the house, using lots of natural, warm materials like reclaimed timber and doors.
+The couple also hung on to some original features of the house, like the historic facade and the original chimney.
+"Our builder did a great job keeping the existing chimney upright when the walls came down around it," says Kyprianou.
+"We love its wonky shape."

-Soil space is limited on our lot so I grow my veggies "secretly" among the other landscaping plants.
-I’ve planted lemons and oranges, espaliered along the fence that extends out behind the barbecue.
+Since soil space is limited on their lot, Brammy says she grows her veggies "secretly" among the other landscaping plants.
+"I’ve planted lemons and oranges, espaliered along the fence that extends out behind the barbecue.
 I love our pool – it provides a "yin" element of cooling, moistening, and grounding to the house, in contrast to the warm and dry materials we’ve used elsewhere.
-I can actually touch the water from inside through the sash window at the end of the bench seat, which gives me a sense of serenity.
-Being connected to the environment is important to me.
+I can actually touch the water from inside through the sash window at the end of the bench seat, which gives me a sense of serenity."